- Getting started

 Sounds like a wonderful experience.
 The final question is...
 How is your practice systemic?

 For me, I would say that what is most important about my systemic practice is to break segregation.

 I can't just be writing, I can't just be publishing, I need to be connected in a really tangible, physical way with what is in the field.
+I intentionally put time and space for that connection.
 My practice is systemic that way.
 It is core to who I am and what truly fills my cup.

 - Roca, Peacemaking Circles & Cultural Systems Transformation, John Kania and Christine Kendall

 - The Relational Work of Systems Change - #1 most read article in 2022 in SSIR.
 Translated to:

 - Portuguese: Aprofundar as relações para mudar os sistemas